DoggySmooth/smaef/README.md

 PLIM tool is included in the package and with the help of plim compiler "plimc" it generates an XML file from its plimfile.
 The generated XML goes trough a formating phase with the help of xmllint and then a written XSD file validates the structure of the generated xml.

+5.Merging

+An python script has been coded to make it easier for the users to merge existing xml files allowing distributed work to be done.
+The tool checks if the same SHA256 is present in the XML files for consistency purpose.

 ______

 HOW TO